professor . san francisco state university

 (Photo: May-Li Khoe)

-In 2016 I wrote the short article Todos Cuentan: Cultivating Diversity in Combinatorics for the Notices of the American Mathematical Society, where I outlined some of my thoughts around trying to build mathematical environments that welcome every interested participant.
+In 2016 I wrote the short article Todos Cuentan: Cultivating Diversity in Combinatorics for the Notices of the American Mathematical Society, where I outlined some of my thoughts around building mathematical spaces that welcome and serve every interested participant.
 When I reread this, it feels like a work in progress.
 It must be a work in progress.
-But I still agree with these principles I laid out as a foundation for my efforts.
+But I still agree with these principles, and I find them a useful foundation for my efforts in this direction.

 Axiom 1.
 Mathematical talent is distributed equally among different groups, irrespective of geographic, demographic, and economic boundaries.